antikrem/antikrem.github.io/_posts/2020-12-17-Colourise.md

 Notice how the white middle stays white.
 Strongly bright objects apear white, even if the output isn't constant over the colour spectrum.
 A good example is the sun, which is white, despite having [non-uniform output at different frequencies](https://wtamu.edu/~cbaird/sq/2013/07/03/what-is-the-color-of-the-sun/).
 If I wanted to colourise a picture of the sun at midday, I would expect the brightest part to remain white.

-I would also expect the brightness to stay the same across the image, while the above colourise shaders will darken the image.
-GIMP's colourise preserves luminance, which is great.
+I would also expect the brightness to stay the same across the image.
+The above colourise shaders darken the image.
+GIMP's colourise preserves luminance, which is probably why it looks the best.

 # GIMP Tribute Act
 As GIMP is free and open-source software, instead of trying to back-engineer their colorise filter we can ~~steal~~ take inspiration from their algorithm.
 Specifically,